annashiheart/FashionMNIST/README.md

 # FashionMNIST
-A simple neural network that can classify types of clothing photos.
+A simple neural network that can classify types of clothing from photos.